VeronikaSedlackova/UpdateCSV_BankEntries/README.md

    - start jupyter notebook on Mac: `jupyter notebook`

 ## Procedure
-In the following the Bundesbank file is the base file, which must be adapted to the given structure:
+The Bundesbank file is the base file, which must be adapted in the following order:

 1. Preparing file from the Bundesbank
 2. Check for redundant entries
-3. Add data to Adapter Id and productive URL
+3. Add data

 <br>